mybuddymichael/style-guide/README.markdown

 #### Not as good

-When there are multiple conditions, it using the return value of `=` doesn't work quite as well
+When there are multiple conditions, using the return value of `=` doesn't work quite as well

 ```ruby